tnglemongrass/OrtszeitApp/README.md

 ### Flags

 - `--karlsruhe`: Use Karlsruhe, Germany as the location instead of the user's current location.
 This flag skips the API request and uses hardcoded values for Karlsruhe.
+- `--munich`: Use Munich, Germany as the location instead of the user's current location.
+This skips the API request and uses hardcoded values for Munich.
 - `--debug`: Print JSON response for debugging purposes.

 ## Building an APK